lightstep/opentelemetry-auto-instr-python/docs/index.rst

 Datadog Python Trace Client
 ===========================

-``ddtrace`` is Datadog's Python tracing client.
+``oteltrace`` is Datadog's Python tracing client.
 It is used to trace requests as they flow across web servers, databases and microservices.
 This enables developers to have greater visibility into bottlenecks and troublesome requests in their application.